Skip to main content

 Initialize

-Configure and initialize the SDK during app startup:
+Configure and initialize during app startup:

 import SendrealmIOS